 As a rule of thumb, book a local transporter for moves under 200 miles.
 Local providers typically charge more for long-distance or cross-country moves and may decline coast-to-coast shipments altogether.

 A nationwide transport broker offers better value for long-distance shipping.
-Because they partner with a wide network of trucking professionals, they can offer faster service and more competitive pricing.
+Nationwide brokers partner with a network of trucking professionals and can offer faster service and more competitive pricing.

 National companies also tend to have more customer reviews available, making it easier to research their service quality.